Arcath/arcath.net-gatsby/src/content/posts/2018-12-04-moving-to-gatsby/index.md

 This is the first time I've given styled components a real go and they are a huge part of how easy this site was to build.
 I found it much easier to design the site and make some of its facier features work as the _css_ had access to the component props and state.

 I've gone of a layout that prioritises the content in a _Medium_ like way.
 My old site had too many widgets and fluff around the content and I didn't really need it.
+This also includes the Google & Amazon ads that were in the sidebar.
+I was trying to monetize the site but I wasn't making any income from it.

+## Gatsby

+Gatsby took some wrangling, I think I was held back by thinking of it as Jekyll written in javascript, its not.
+It's so much more.

+One of the things that took a bit of getting used to was the Gatsby has no pre-defined folder structure.
+After `gatsby-config.js` and `gatsby-node.js` its all up to you.
+My gatsby-node file creates pages for all the markdown content, and the tags ready for the site to be built from my templates.

+Gatsby uses Graphql to provide data to the templates which can be a little obscure some times as its not immediatley clear how data maps from your files to the graphql api, and then how you pass the variables the queries.

+The source of this site is available on GitHub if you want to have a look at it.